mml-io/mml-playground/.github/PULL_REQUEST_TEMPLATE.md

 Please add a detailed description of what your PR addresses below and complete the following questions.

-Before submitting, please review the contibutor guidelines: https://github.com/mml-io/mml-playground/blob/main/CONTRIBUTING.md.
+Before submitting, please review the contributor guidelines: https://github.com/mml-io/mml-playground/blob/main/CONTRIBUTING.md.
 -->

 **What kind of change does your PR introduce?** (check at least one)